 St. Patrick's Day Shenanigans

-On St. Patrick's Day this year, two different groups will channel the luck of the Irish to raise awareness and funds for MDF.
-Community member Edibell Stone teams with the annual Church Hill Irish Festival in Richmond, Virginia, every year, featuring MDF as a beneficiary and bringing in thousands of dollars to support DM care and research programs.
-In Victoria, Texas the Christie family and friends host an annual Shenanigans Festival at their local pub, celebrating creative art and music while supporting MDF programming.
+On St. Patrick's Day this year, two different groups will channel the luck of the Irish to raise awareness and funds for Myotonic.
+Community member Edibell Stone teams with the annual Church Hill Irish Festival in Richmond, Virginia, every year, featuring Myotonic as a beneficiary and bringing in thousands of dollars to support DM care and research programs.
+In Victoria, Texas the Christie family and friends host an annual Shenanigans Festival at their local pub, celebrating creative art and music while supporting Myotonic programming.

 The Tough Mudder Returns

 This May, Team Addison is back and stronger than ever for Philadelphia's Tough Mudder.
 Ten friends and colleagues of the Evans family have signed up to get tough and raise funds focused on finding treatments for myotonic dystrophy.

 These are just some of the amazing grassroots fundraisers working on behalf of Care and a Cure for myotonic dystrophy.
 You too can get involved—it can be as simple as turning one of your hobbies and ideas into fundraising event—and we can help.
 Contact Myotonic to learn more: 415-800-7777 or firstname.lastname@example.org.